 Please join Liberty Utilities at our upcoming virtual Town Halls.
 Learn more about what Liberty is doing to limit wildfire risks and our PSPS plan.

-Liberty Utilities’ crews are deployed year-round throughout the region to inspect trees and vegetation in the vicinity of power lines.
-In order to comply with state law and safety best practices, any trees or branches that have grown too close to power lines will be trimmed or removed to mitigate any wildfire risk.
+Liberty crews are deployed year-round throughout the region to inspect trees and vegetation in the vicinity of power lines.
+In order to comply with state law and safety best practices, any tree or vegetation that has grown too close to power lines will be trimmed or removed to mitigate any wildfire risk.